agroimpacts/covid19clark/README.md

     the summary reports from the Department of Public Health, found [here](https://www.mass.gov/info-details/covid-19-cases-quarantine-and-monitoring).
-    The totals seems to match the JHU source data, but the state reports most cases as presumptive, not confirmed.
+    The totals seems to match the JHU source data, but the state reports most cases as presumptive, not confirmed, which is how they are described in the JHU data.
   - The state-level maps should provide the correct numbers.